 Use the bookmark feature to remember useful words.
 There's a feature to randomly look one up as a way of helping you remember vocabulary.
 WordWeb also builds a list words you've looked up, so you can go back and check you remember definitions.
 You can also export the list to a text editor, delete items, or delete the entire history list.

 If you are looking up a word from a document you are editing, you can select any word and press the "Replace" button to substitute a synonym.
 You can also copy to the clipboard parts of definitions, all of the definitions, the selected related word, or all of the listed related words (or anagrams/words matching a pattern).

 Includes many names of places and people, with a concise definitions and related words.

 You do not need to be online to use WordWeb

-You just need a computer running Windows XP, Vista, Windows 7, 8 or 10 (desktop).
+You just need a computer running Windows Vista, Windows 7, 8 or 10 (desktop).
 There is also a separate Mac OS version.